Kangerlussuaq Airport: Development during the 2000s

 A decision was made in 2016 to extend the runways of both Nuuk and Ilulissat airports to 2200 m, allowing them to receive medium size jetliners from Denmark, and also to replace Narsarsuaq with a new airport at Qaqortoq.
 Construction at Nuuk Airport started late 2019.
 Due to the runway stability problems at Kangerlussuaq, it was initially thought that this would eventually lead to the closure or restricted use of its runway.
 However, in 2024 it was clarified that Kangerlussuaq Airport would remain open and there will continue to be unrestricted access for larger civilian aircraft.

 Even though most international traffic will move to Nuuk and Ilulissat, Kangerlussuaq will remain important, partly due to its more stable weather and longer runway.
 Cruise ships want to exchange passengers at Greenland because the long journey time to Greenland and back to home is unsuitable for many passengers.
 They need a reliable airport with few delays because cruise ships have firm planned schedules with booked ports and land activities.
 For this reason, in 2018 plans were approved to build a better port near Kangerlussuaq together with a 15 km road to the airport.
 As of 2018, the small port cannot take cruise ships nor large freight ships, so transfer boats are needed.

 During its status as the Air Greenland international hub, most air freight including mail, goods and fresh food passed through Kangerlussuaq Airport.
 Because of the lack of a good port at Kangerlussuaq, most material was transported by air to other destinations.
 Goods that did not need such quick transport were often freighted by air to Nuuk and then by ship to other places in Greenland.
 A road to Sisimiut at the coast was planned with this freight in mind.
 Amenities which were previously present at the airport were a nightclub and a self-service bar open in the daytime.
 Several tourism outfitters shared an office in the terminal.
 There are also other more simple accommodations in Kangerlussuaq.

 Air Greenland hub closure

-On 27 November 2024, the last regular scheduled Air Greenland service to Copenhagen using their flagship Airbus A330-800, departed the airport.
-This marked the end of Kangerlussuaq Airport being the hub for Air Greenland's international network, which transitioned to Nuuk Airport following its expansion.
+On 27 November 2024, the last regular scheduled Air Greenland service to Copenhagen using their flagship Airbus A330-800 departed the airport.
+This marked the end of Kangerlussuaq Airport as the hub for Air Greenland's international network, which transitioned to Nuuk Airport following its expansion.

 Kangerlussuaq Airport remains a minor international airport and is served by seasonal flights to Copenhagen as a stopover using leased aircraft.
 Following the loss of its hub status in November 2024, flights from Kangerlussuaq to Aasiaat, Maniitsoq and Narsarsuaq were discontinued, whilst the frequency of flights to Nuuk, Ilulissat and Sisimiut was reduced.

 As a result of weather and security related problems at Nuuk Airport, Kangerlussuaq Airport was temporarily reactivated as a hub on at least three occasions in 2025.